Family Governance: Making it Work for Your Family

 Preparing the next generation for inherited wealth can be very challenging but can be successfully accomplished by identifying the hurdles that hold parents back from proceeding with this important step and encouraging them to find a way that works best for them and their children.
 My story of the 90-year-old father afraid to talk to the 70-year-old child about inheritance details may be an extreme example, but regardless of the ages of those involved, waiting will not help families achieve their desired outcomes.

-10 Questions to Ask Yourself When Considering Private Aviation
+10 Questions to Ask When Considering Private Jet Flights

 1. How many trips do you take per year?

-Probably the single most important question to ask yourself is “how many hours do you fly per year?”
-This will help you determine if it’s most beneficial to charter or purchase a jet.
-While your net worth and annual spending certainly come into play when making this significant decision, how much you plan to fly is more important.
-Someone who takes two short trips per year on a turboprop may only spend about $10,000 in charter fees, while a corporate executive who travels 2-3 days per week on an ultra-long-range jet should be prepared to spend millions in travel costs, tens of millions if they purchase the jet.
+The most critical question is, “How many hours do you fly annually?”.
+This will help you determine if it’s most beneficial to charter flights or purchase a private jet.
+Your net worth and annual spending certainly come into play when making this significant decision.
+But considering how much you plan to fly is more important.
+Someone who takes two short trips per year on a turboprop may only spend about $10,000 on charter flights.
+A corporate executive who travels 2-3 days per week on an ultra-long-range jet should be prepared to spend millions in travel costs, tens of millions if they purchase the private jet.private jet flights charter flights chart cost range

 2. Where do you typically fly?